-- A. Review of Strategic Plans.
-At least annually, the Board of Directors reviews the strategic plan for Baxter and each of Baxter's major businesses. - B. Evaluation of the CEO.
+A. Review of Strategic Plans.
+At least annually, the Board of Directors reviews the strategic plan for Baxter and each of Baxter's major businesses.

+Evaluation of the CEO.
 The Nominating, Corporate Governance & Public Policy Committee, in consultation with the Chair (if the Chair is not the same individual as the Chief Executive Officer) and the Lead Independent Director (if any), annually reviews and evaluates the performance of the Chief Executive Officer, and reports to the Board on the evaluation in executive session.
-The evaluation is assessed by the Compensation Committee and the Board in setting the Chief Executive Officer's compensation.
+The evaluation is assessed by the Compensation and& Human Capital Committee and the Board in setting the Chief Executive Officer's compensation.

-C. Management Succession Planning.
-At least annually, the Chief Executive Officer reviews management succession planning with the Board of Directors.
-The Board of Directors shall oversee the succession planning process in order to ensure that the process is rigorous and effective.
-In furtherance of this objective, the Nominating, Corporate Governance & Public Policy Committee, in consultation with the Chair (if the Chair is not the same individual as the Chief Executive Officer) and the Lead Independent Director (if any), will focus upon succession planning for the Chief Executive Officer and other senior officer positions as deemed necessary or advisable.
-This review will be shared with the full Board in connection with its broader oversight responsibilities.
+B. Management Succession Planning.
+At least annually, the Chief Executive Officer reviews key management succession planning with the Compensation and Human Capital Committee.
+The Board and the Compensation and Human Capital Committee shall oversee the succession planning process (other than with respect to the Chief Executive Officer) in order to help ensure that the process is rigorous and effective.
+In furtherance of this objective, the Board, in consultation with the Chair (if the Chair is not the same individual as the Chief Executive Officer) and the Lead Independent Director (if any), will focus upon succession planning for the Chief Executive Officer.
+These reviews will be shared with the full Board in connection with its broader oversight responsibilities.